 Encourage neighbors to:

-Attend meetings in person when possible,
+Attend meetings in person when possible.

-Request that the board:
+Request that the board and community management:

-Publish how many proxies were collected,
+Publish how many proxies were collected at the meeting and in the minutes,

 Disclose who holds the proxies, and